-"We have a responsibility in our time, as other have had in theirs, not be prisoners of history but to shape history."
+"We have a responsibility in our time, as others have had in theirs, not be prisoners of history but to shape history." – Madeleine Albright

-She received a bachelor’s degree in Economics from Albion College in Albion, Mich., with a focus on Health Policy.
-She then earned a master’s degree in Health and Risk Communication from Michigan State University (MSU) in 2016.
+Jalyn received a bachelor’s degree in economics with a focus on health policy from Albion College.
+She earned a master’s degree in health and risk communication from Michigan State University in 2016.
 Her graduate work included writing and implementing federally funded grants investigating the application of behavior change theory to health issues.

-While at MSU, she was awarded a grant from the Charles J. Strosacker Foundation Research Fund for Health and Risk Communication.
+While at Michigan State University, she was awarded a grant from the Charles J. Strosacker Foundation Research Fund for Health and Risk Communication.
 She used this funding to study how communicating with new mothers returning to work impacted their breastfeeding behaviors in the workplace.
-This study followed implementation of the Break Time for Nursing Mothers requirement of the Affordable Care Act.

-She coached a Special Olympics volleyball team in Michigan and promoted physical activity among children through volunteer opportunities.
-She is looking forward to getting involved with similar opportunities in the Denver community.
+Jalyn coached a Special Olympics volleyball team in Michigan and promoted physical activity among children through volunteer opportunities.
+In Colorado, she coaches the volleyball team at Girls Athletic Leadership Schools of Denver.

 - Colorado’s Statewide Strategic Plan for Substance Use Disorder Recovery: 2020-2025

 Skills: Facilitation, qualitative and quantitative research methods and evaluation, conducting needs assessments, policy analysis